-During the current reporting period Memphasys has been unable to follow the ASX recommendation that the Chair and CEO of a company be independent.
-Over the course of the 2016/2017 reporting period, the company had an Executive Chairman.
-This was a measure taken initially to deal with an immediate need to fill the CEO position and remains in place to keep costs to a minimum and because of the biotechnology knowledge and experience Ms Coutts brings to a complex and challenging business environment.
+During the 2018 reporting period Memphasys has been unable to follow the ASX recommendation that the Chair and CEO of a Company be independent.
+Over the course of the 2018 reporting period, the Company had an Executive Chairman.
+This was a measure taken initially to deal with an immediate need to fill the CEO position, a decision by the Board to keep costs to a minimum and due to the biotechnology knowledge and experience that Ms Coutts brings to a complex and challenging business environment.

-Memphasys acknowledges that a separation of roles between the chairman and CEO role is best practice corporate governance to minimise the possibility of a lack of transparency and promote constructive debate at board level.
-Memphasys will consider appointing an independent chairman in the future should the company's circumstances permit.
+Memphasys acknowledges that a separation of roles between the chairperson and CEO is best practice corporate governance to minimise the possibility of a lack of transparency and promote constructive debate at Board level.
+Memphasys will consider appointing an independent chairman in the future should the Company's circumstances permit.